-The somewhat long excerpt declared that, since the British Navy had swept German shipping off the seas, British shipping companies were able to wring extortionate profits out of British consumers.
-Johnston proceeds to quote the Journal of Commerce, November 27, 1914, the shipowners' journal, which stated precisely: "German ships being swept off the seas, we have now no serious competitors in the carrying trade of the world."
+The somewhat long excerpt declared that, since the British Navy had swept German since the British Navy had swept German shipping off the seas, British shipping companies were able to wring extortionate profits out of British consumers.
+Johnston proceeds to quote the Journal of Commerce, November 27, 1914, the shipowners' journal, which stated precisely: "German ships being swept off the seas, we have now no scrious competitors in the carrying trade of the world."
 He quotes the Western Mail, as stating that new shipping companies are being formed, one with "Lord Rhonda, the Food Controller, at its head."
-The same journal said: "A state of war exists, and with it the chance of enormous procts."
+The same journal said: "A state of war exists, and with it the chance of enormous process." the chance of enormous procts."